Standards

-The National Standards of Practice are a set of guidelines for home and property inspectors to follow in the performance of their inspections.
-They are the most widely accepted Canadian home inspection guidelines in use, and address all the home's major systems and components.
-The National Standards of Practice and Code of Ethics are recognized by many related professionals as the definitive Standards for professional performance in the industry.
+The National Standards of Practice are for home and property inspectors to follow in the performance of their inspections.
+They are the most widely accepted Canadian home and property inspection Standards in use and address all the home's major systems and components as listed in this Standard.
+The National Standards of Practice and Code of Ethics are recognized by many related professionals as the definitive standards for professional performance in the industry.

-The purpose of the National Standards of Practice is to provide guidelines for home and property inspectors regarding both the inspection itself and the drafting of the inspection report, and to define certain terms relating to the performance of home inspections to ensure consistent interpretation.
+The purpose of the National Standards of Practice is to provide minimum requirements for home and property inspectors regarding both the inspection itself and the inspection report, and to define certain terms relating to the performance of home or property inspections to ensure consistent interpretation.

 1. Introduction